Bonk-Army/ASE-Taskhub-Documentation/README.md

 [<img src="https://raw.githubusercontent.com/Unk3wn/TaskHub---Documentation/main/UML/TaskHubUML.png">](UML)

 ### 2.3 Technology Stack
-Backend : Node.Js \n
+- Backend : Node.Js
-API : RestAPI \n
+- API : RestAPI
-Frontend : Angular
+- Frontend : Angular

 ## 3. Specific Requirements
 [This section of the SRS should contain all the software requirements to a level of detail sufficient to enable designers to design a system to satisfy those requirements,